 Visit the American Institute of Physics for more information about employment opportunities and compensation in physics.

 Studying abroad is something many physics concentrators do.
-Please consult with the Physics Concentration Advisor for help with planning your program to make sure it doesn’t interfere with your progress towards the concentration.
+Please consult with the Physics Concentration Advisor to help plan your program to make sure it doesn’t interfere with your progress towards the concentration.

 There is a study abroad option for physics concentrators at the University of Cantabria, in Santander, Spain, which requires no previous knowledge of Spanish.
 Check out the website for this program here.